mashupbots/socko/README.md

 ## What Socko does not and will not support

-* Socko does not run in a servlet
+* Socko does not run in a servlet.
+We use Netty instead.

 * Socko is not a web application or MVC framework like Lift or Play.
 It does not perform server based HTML templating.
-We believe that the view layer logic should be implemented in javascript and executed in the browser.
+We use client side javascript libraries like EmberJS and BackboneJS instead.

-* Socko does not store session data or caching of application data.
-HTML5 local storage provides for that.
+* Socko does not store session data or cache application data.
+We use HTML5 local storage instead.

 ## Quick Start